btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

 ## The API / Image Server

 For this course we will use a little Fastify server I built for you.
 It's in the [api][api] directory.
 We are going to use Vite.js to proxy to this API server.
 This is a useful trick to do for local development if you have a separate frontend in a backend.
 Normally you'd have something like NGINX routing traffic to separate frontend and backend servers.
 For now we'll just use Vite.

+> Note: This means you'll need to have TWO terminal windows running.
+One terminal for the API server (which you won't have to touch once it's running).
+The other terminal is is our Vite server for our web app.

 Add this to you vite.config.js